Jailed gangster Atiq Ahmed's son killed in encounter in Uttar Pradesh

-Gangster-turned-politician Atiq Ahmed's son Asad has been killed in an encounter with Uttar Pradesh Police in Jhansi.
+Gangster-turned-politician Atiq Ahmad's son Asad and an accomplice, both wanted in the Umesh Pal murder case, were killed in an encounter with the Uttar Pradesh Police in Jhansi on Thursday, officials said.

-Another person, Ghulam, son of Maksudan, was also killed in the encounter.
+"Asad and Ghulam were wanted in the Umesh Pal murder case of Prayagraj and were carrying a reward of Rs 5 lakh each.
+They were killed in an encounter with the UP STF team," said Special Additional Director General (Law and Order) Prasahant Kumar.

-They both were wanted in the Umesh Pal murder case and they both carried an award of Rs 5 lakh each.
+"The UP STF team was led by Deputy SP Navendu and Vimal.
+Sophisticated foreign made weapons were recovered from the accused.
+Further details are awaited," the officer added.

 Also Read — Atiq Ahmed, brother produced in Prayagraj court in Umesh Pal murder case

-Based on a complaint lodged by Umesh Pal's wife Jaya Pal, a case was registered on February 25 against Ahmad, Ashraf, their family members and others.
+Based on a complaint lodged by Umesh Pal's wife Jaya Pal, a case was registered on February 25 against Atiq Ahmad, his brother Ashraf, Asad, Ghulam and others.

 The FIR was lodged under sections 147 (rioting), 148 (rioting armed with deadly weapons), 149 (unlawful assembly guilty of offence committed in prosecution of common object), 302 (murder), 307 (attempt to murder) and 506 (criminal intimidation) of the IPC.